joaovitorhfc/my_resume/README.md

 # Resume João Vitor Hermes

-Here is my professional and personal resume
+Here is my professional curriculum that i've developed using HTML5,CSS3, Javascript, Git and Github.

 ## Plataform and Language used
 <img